APIs for Finance: Transforming Cash, Liquidity and Payments

 Gartner research revealed that nearly 50 percent of financial leaders will incorporate a “composable financial management system” by 2024 “to deliver capabilities and outcomes that keep up with the rapid pace of business change.”
 APIs are enabling that change.
 They are transforming the way finance leaders consume data and are allowing a coupling of multiple applications that was previously impractical to support, creating a gateway to real-time business intelligence and digital solutions.

 Unlike file transfer protocol (FTP), APIs do not require files to be sent or downloaded.
 Data is exchanged point to point between the systems immediately, allowing for instant data transmission and eliminating substantial risk.
 They enable the development and use of faster, pre-built connectors to reduce implementation times and facilitate real-time payments and security.

-“With APIs, your platforms evolve from being systems of record to systems of engagement,” said Bob Stark, Global Head of Market Strategy at Kyriba.
+“With APIs for finance, your platforms evolve from being systems of record to systems of engagement,” said Bob Stark, Global Head of Market Strategy at Kyriba.
 “Your platform is connected with any number of internal and external systems to be continuously up to date.”

 Open API Platforms